 - Cast iron.
 I like to use a large cast-iron skillet to make my chiles toreados; love how it distributes the heat evenly and blisters the chile better.

 - Grill.
-You can make them over the grill, and will be delicious.
+You can make them over the grill, and they will be delicious.
 Grill them whole and slice them after.
 You could leave the stem to handle them easily.

 - Storing them.
 Make these ahead of time and store them in a tightly closed container in the fridge.
 They will last up to a week.